James Fordyce: Preacher in London

 With several members of his family established in London, in 1760 he was chosen as colleague to Samuel Lawrence, D.D., minister of the presbyterian congregation in Monkwell Street.
 He demitted his charge at Alloa on 30 May, and was released from it on 18 June 1760.
 Lawrence died on 1 October, and Fordyce became sole pastor.
 He preached only on Sunday afternoons, the morning lecturer being Thomas Toller, Lawrence's son-in-law.

 Fordyce's delivery and gestures were studied, and he drew crowds to Monkwell Street.
 His topics were didactic, but he also satisfied cultured tastes, and dealt with the ethics of actual life.
 David Garrick was impressed; Fordyce associated with Samuel Johnson, and introduced him to Hugh Blair.
 He gave sympathetic account in Addresses to the Deity, 1785, of Johnson's religious character, speaking as an evangelical moderate.

 Fordyce's popularity lasted for about twelve years.
 Several causes contributed to its decline.
 In 1772 the banking failure of his brother Alexander involved the ruin of some adherents, and the loss of many friends.
 In 1775 the congregation was split by a quarrel between Fordyce and Toller, and Fordyce had Toller dismissed on 28 February 1775.
 A large part of the congregation moved with Toller to an independent meeting-house in Silver Street.

 Later life

 With a diminished congregation, and under medical advice, Fordyce resigned his office at Christmas 1782.
 His charge at the ordination of his successor, James Lindsay, D.D., on 21 May 1783, was highly regarded.
 He retired to a country residence near Christchurch, Hampshire, where he was a neighbour of Lord Bute, who gave him the use of his library.

 On the death (1792) of his brother, Sir William Fordyce, he removed to Bath, Somerset.
 He was troubled with asthma, and died suddenly of syncope on 1 October 1796 in his seventy-sixth year.
-He was buried in one of the parish churches of Bath; funeral sermon was preached by Lindsay at Monkwell Street on 16 Oct.
-He married (1771) Henrietta Cummyng, who died at Bath on 10 January 1823, aged 89.
+He was buried in one of the parish churches of Bath; a funeral sermon was preached by Lindsay at Monkwell Street on 16 October.
+He married in 1771, the governess Henrietta Cumming, who died in Bath on 10 January 1823, aged 89.
 There was no issue of the marriage.
 One of his nieces was Elizabeth Isabelle Spence.